Cookies

-feTS has a plugin to handle cookies using the web standard CookieStore (opens in a new tab).
-So it allows you to get cookies from the client's request and set cookies back to the client in the response
+In feTS, a plugin is provided for handling cookies in accordance with the web standard CookieStore.
+The plugin allows you to retrieve cookies from a client’s request and send cookies back to the client in your server’s response.
+Comprehensive details about the CookieStore API are available in the MDN documentation.

 cookies.ts